TREMOR

 1. Essential Tremor (ET)

-• Typically affects the hands, head, or voice
+• Commonly affects the hands, head, or voice.

 2. Parkinsonian Tremor

-• A resting tremor that occurs when muscles are relaxed (e.g., hands shaking while at rest)
+• A resting tremor that occurs with relaxed muscles.

-• Often asymmetrical (affecting one side of the body first)
+• Often starts on one side of the body.

 3. Cerebellar Tremor

-• Occurs with intentional movement, such as reaching for an object
+• Occurs during intentional movement, such as reaching

-• Associated with brain injuries, multiple sclerosis, or stroke
+• Associated with stroke, brain injury, or multiple sclerosis

 4. Dystonic Tremor